**UPDATE: Seats are currently available! Please join us for some or all of the colloquium today or tomorrow.**

 - Tao DuFour (Cornell University), “Tupinikim Chegou!
 A Phenomenological Ethnography of Space”

-- Vilson Caetano de Sousa Jr. (Universidade Federal da Bahia), “The Use of Plants in Afro-Brazilian Religions”
+- Vilson Caetano de Sousa Jr. (Federal University of Bahia), “Kosi Ewé Kosi Orisa: The Use of Plants in Afro-Brazilian Religions”*

 - Erwan Dianteill (Sorbonne), “Where is Ifa?
 Building Sacred Places in Ifa Divination in Porto-Novo, Benin”

-Moderated by Danielle Choi and Bruno Carvalho
+Moderated by Bruno Carvalho and Danielle Choi

-- Paula Gomes (Cultural Ambassador of the Alaafin of Oyo), “Oyo Cultural Conservation Project”
+- Paula Gomes (Cultural Ambassador of the Alaafin of Oyo), “The Oyo Cultural Conservation Project”

 - Dominique Juhé-Beaulaton (Muséum National d’Histoire Naturelle, Paris) “Urban Sacred Woods of the Vodu Area in Benin and Togo: Contemporary Social Dynamics and Conservation Perspectives”